Juksefantomet/rubyapple/README.md

 NOTE!
 Create the apple_images folder where you invoke the rubyapple command, but do not enter it.

+Recommended original file beeing larger then 310x310, that is the current largest scale in this gem.
 ```rb
 rubyapple picture.png
 ```